ntuanh/split_learning/README.md

 python client.py --layer_id 1 --num_layers 3
 ```

+Where:
+- `--layer_id` is the ID index of client's layer, start from 1.
+- `--num_layers` is the total number of clients.

 ## Parameter Files

 On the server, the `*.pth` files are saved in the main execution directory of `server.py` after completing one training round.